Analog Circuit-QED Simulator of Quantum Spin Dynamics Through the Extended Bose-Hubbard Model: methods

 We start from the Heisenberg Hamiltonian in an external magnetic field, i.e.,

-where $\hat{S}^{x}_j$, $\hat{S}^{y}_j$, $\hat{S}^{z}_j$ are the spin-$1/2$ operators on site $j$ of a lattice in the $x$, $y$, and $z$ directions, respectively.
-The coupling constants $J_{jk}$ determine the interaction strength between spins, $h_j$ refer to the magnetic field strength and the sum is taken over connected sites of the lattice.
-Though the Heisenberg model is exactly solvable when the spins are arranged in a one-dimensional (1D) case~\cite{YangYang1966}, the simulation of the model on classical computers in the case of higher lattice dimensions is computationally-hard due to the exponential growth of the number of system states.
+where $\hat{S}^{x}_j$, $\hat{S}^{y}_j$, $\hat{S}^{z}_j$ are the components of spin-$1/2$ at a lattice site $j$.
+The coupling constants $J_{jk}$ determine the interaction strength between spins, $h_j$ refer to the magnetic field strength, and the sum is taken over connected sites of the lattice.
+Although the Heisenberg model is exactly solvable when the spins are arranged in a one-dimensional chain~\cite{YangYang1966}, simulating the model on classical computers in the case of higher lattice dimensions is computationally hard because of the exponential growth in the number of system states.

-In this work, we translate the Heisenberg Hamiltonian to the form compatible with bosonic devices with focus on the circuit QED platform.
-We begin with rewriting the Heisenberg model in the following form:
+In this study, we translate the Heisenberg Hamiltonian into a form compatible with bosonic devices, focusing on the circuit quantum electrodynamics (circuit-QED) platform.
+We begin by rewriting the Heisenberg model in the following form: